 - a description of the value to the department of the recommended appointment.

 The dean’s decision should be conveyed to the department chair in writing, and a record of the decision should be sent to the Academic Personnel Office and retained in departmental and decanal files.
+These appointments do not need to be entered into AP Recruit.
 The procedure for reappointments, which may be for periods of up to three years, is identical except that it does not require a departmental vote.